Skip to main content

 }

-• If you Save & Update you will see the yellow cube on the preview (left):
+• If you Save & Update you will see the golden cube on the preview (left):

 Great.
 As a final step, let's connect the default Width parameter with the component.
 For this make sure: